rookiepeng/mimo-radar/README.md

 # MIMO Radar

-MIMO radar program on PC.
+Firmware and PC client source code for the MIMO radar system.

 ## Hardware